gradle/gradle/design-docs/build-initialisation.md

 ## User interaction

+From the command-line:

 1. User downloads and installs a Gradle distribution.
 2. User runs `gradle initGradleBuild` from the root directory of the Maven build.
 3. User runs the appropriate build comparison task from the root directory.
 4. User modifies Gradle build, if required, directed by the build comparison report.

+From the IDE:

+1. User runs `initialize Gradle build` action from UI and selects the Maven build to initialize from.
+2. User runs the appropriate build comparison task from the root directory.
+3. User modifies Gradle build, if required, directed by the build comparison report.

 ## Sad day cases